LIFO stack of void *. List functions do not compile against a Stack.

 stack_destroy

 Destroys the nodes inside a Stack and calls the deallocation function on the data if one was provided.
-Does not destroy the list itself, that is left up to the user.
+Does not destroy the stack itself, that is left up to the user.

 void stack_destroy(Stack *stack);